IF YOU ARE LOOKING AT THE BLOG ON A PHONE PLEASE CHANGE TO WEB VIEW AT BOTTOM OF PAGE AS IT WILL LOOK BETTER, THANKS MICK.

 Thekla Lark (Cogujada Montesina / Galerida theklae).

-From here we headed to the Pantaneta de Alhama which was where it started to go wrong as we lost two of the cars from the centre of the convoy and they did not find there way to the spot or manage to rejoin the group later.
+From here we headed to the Pantaneta de Alhama which was where it started to go wrong as we lost two of the cars from the center of the convoy and they did not find there way to the spot or manage to rejoin the group later.
 Bob tried hard to keep the group together but with so many cars it is hard work and then to get the hassle he got off one member was out of order.

 Again back to the birding, we parked up and whilst a couple of the group tried contacting the lost members via mobile phones the rest of us went birding, on the lake we managed to add Common Pochard (Porrón Común / Aythya ferina), Northern Shoveler (Pato Cuchara / Anas clypeata), Mallard (Anade Azulón / Anas platyrhynchos), Common Moorhen (Gallineta Común / Gallinulas chloropus), Eurasian Coot (Focha Común / Fulica atra) and Little Grebe (Zampullín Común / Tachybaptus ruficollis).
 Some of the group then went and had coffee at the nearby bar whilst Bob, I and another chap went and checked out the woods, just out of the car park I found several well over with spikes of the uncommon Orchid Epipactis fageticola.
 Once we were in the woods we picked up a couple of Grey Heron (Garza Real / Ardea cinerea) which were roosting on the far side of the reedbeds, a flock of Long-tailed Tits (Mito / Aegithalos caudatus),